khoutz182/hobby-log/misc/resume.typ

   title: "Senior Software Developer",
   timeline: "February 2023 - Present",
 )[
-  - Migrated a suite of backend Guice+RESTEasy applications from Java 1.8 to Java 21 and Spring Boot
+  - Migrated a suite of backend Guice+RESTEasy applications from Java 8 to Java 21 and Spring Boot with Continuous Integration using Github Actions
+  - Built a container pipeline to Continuously Deploy to ECS
   - Implemented a new rating system, allowing libraries to restrict content that may be inappropriate to certain audiences ]